Sam-ElM/comp2000_2025_Assignment_2/README.md

 Interpreing weather values:

-The server provides raw data, attributes, drid coordinates, and values between 0 and 1.
+The server provides raw data, attributes, grid coordinates, and values between 0 and 1.

 This program converts these values into visual effects on the grid:
 .Rain: blue color indication simulating rising flood levels .Temperature: red/brown tint to simulate the heat .WindX/WindY: deirection and intensity of the wind

+A decay effect also takes place after the rain spots, where it decays and is replaced with temp indication color as it evaporates when no new rain data exists.